-M235 (Calculus Lab) Spring 2015
+M235 (Calculus Lab) Spring 2017

-INSTRUCTOR: Dr. Hundley

-OFFICE: Olin 234

-OFFICE HOURS: M, T, Th at 4PM.
+INSTRUCTOR: Dr. Hundley OFFICE: Olin 222 OFFICE HOURS: T, Th at 2:30, Mon, Wed at 1:30.
 Feel free to schedule an alternative time to meet if you can't make these hours.
 Otherwise, if my door is open, feel free to come in.
 You can also email me anytime.

-OFFICE PHONE: 527-5151 EMAIL: hundledr@whitman.edu

-COURSE WEBSITE:

-http://people.whitman.edu/~hundledr/courses/M235.html

-All course handouts will be available on our website, so you might want to bookmark it.
+OFFICE PHONE: 527-5151 EMAIL: hundledr@whitman.edu COURSE WEBSITE: http://people.whitman.edu/~hundledr/courses/M235.html All course handouts will be available on our website, so you might want to bookmark it.

 - 1. Goals: The main goals of this course are to (1) learn to use a computer algebra system (CAS) to solve mathematical problems, (2) learn how to write mathematics using LaTeX (which includes typesetting commands), and finally (3) be able to give a short oral presentation- More on this last item later. - 2.
-Software: We will be using Maple for our mathematics work and LaTeX (pronounced "Lay-Tech", different than rubber) for the word processing.
-See our class website about getting a copy of LaTeX for your home computer (it's free!). - 3.
+Software: We will be using Maple for our mathematics work and LaTeX (pronounced "Lay-Tech") for the word processing.
+See our class website about getting a copy of LaTeX for your home computer (it's free!).
+There are also online LaTeX editors you may use as well. - 3.
 Grading: Your grade will be based on the written reports you turn in, and an assessment of your oral presentation.
 See the schedule below for more specific information.
 We will discuss the first assignment shortly.